-Principal Risks Mitigation

-Financial

-The Company's investment activities expose it to a variety of financial risks that include interest rate risk and liquidity risk.
+Principal Risks Mitigation Financial: The Company's investment activities expose it to a variety of financial risks that include interest rate and liquidity risk.
 Events such as global pandemics could affect share prices in particular markets.
+Further details on these risks are disclosed in Note 15 to the financial statements.